Blog Post

 Many people purchase a water softener because they understand the value such an appliance adds to their home, as well as the protection it offers to their water using appliances and all the aesthetic benefits in their laundry, dishwasher, glass shower doors, and inside their toilet bowls.
 When their salesman explains all of this they are excited, and when it gets installed and they begin using the water they are even more excited.
 Sometimes there is sticker shock with the purchase of a water softener, depending on who they purchased it from, but that fades as they use the treated water and understand it really does pay for itself over time.
 Their bonding with the water softener increases as they use the water and as they slowly come to realize just how much of a difference this appliance makes.

-Then, a year later, when the scheduling lady from the service department calls and lets them know it's time for their yearly service, all of a sudden the love affair goes down the drain, and they are upset that the system needs to have service done on it.
+Then, a year later, when the scheduling lady from the service department calls and lets them know it's time for their yearly service, all of a sudden the love affair is facing divorce court, and they are upset that the system needs to have service done on it.
 Stop the presses!
 Yep, the salesman in his eagerness to close the sale, left out the details of maintaining this expensive system you just purchased.
 Somehow, he felt if he was completely open and honest with you, he would missed out on the sale, and you, the customer, would have declined to purchase the system because over the years there would be maintenance costs involved.

 Well, as with most things in life, there is maintenance.
 From that Fezzari mountain bike you purchased, to that new Honda Accord, to that new Mac computer on your desk, and that printer that sits next to it, to your favorite fishing reel, and your favorite 12 gauge duck hunting shotgun.
 Anything that is mechanical needs to be serviced which includes all of your appliances; dishwasher, washing machine, reverse osmosis, and water softener.